sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/search/core.md

 ## Team syncs, plans and updates:

-- The teams holds syncs thrice weekly (M, W, F).
+- The teams holds syncs twice weekly (Mon, Thu).
 - Before team syncs, teammates add their status and plans to the [team sync meeting notes](https://docs.google.com/document/d/1cTdGC4jBK7aEnb9ChzCLYHVGBpRRMNYGdUUPYVPIWHo/edit#).
 - The team discusses the updates live during the sync.
 - Updates should be in prose and communicate progress made and pain points.